BorisBarkovskii/BorisBarkovskii/README.md

 - 👋 Hi, I’m @BorisBarkovskii
 - 👀 I’m interested in webdesign, QA engineering.
-- 🌱 I’m currently learning QA engineering from GeekBrans
+- 🌱 I’m currently learning QA engineering from GeekBrains
 - 💞️ I’m looking to collaborate on IT Company in Saint-Petersburg.
 - 📫 How to reach me boris.barkovski@gmail.com